 There I was in Barajas airport, when it was called Barajas only, with my family and a thousand junks to go to study English for a month in Ireland.
-All the energy and attitude I had accumulated during the last year of high school, stressed by the university entrance exam and my own academic perfectionism seemed to blur in those last moments before boarding the plane.
+All the energy and attitude I had accumulated along the last year of high school, stressed by A levels and my own academic perfectionism seemed to blur in those last moments before boarding the plane.

 What am I doing here?
 Who thought up this nonsense?
 How do I do this?
-Muuuum, how do I pass trough the metal detector without you?
+Mum, how do I pass through the metal detector without you?
 How do I know that there will be somebody waiting for me there?
 Hoooooow?
 My legs are shaky.
 I cry over and over again, even if I know that I will come back, just as I did every summer after coming back from my village.
-I cry because I’m a crybaby and I don’t mind telling the world, it’s my way to channel all I have stiring inside.
+I cry because I’m a crybaby and I don’t mind telling the world about it, it’s my way to channel all I have stiring inside.
 That’s it, there’s nothing to be ashamed of.

-It turns out that I arrived, stepped on Irish land and not only I liked it but I loved it.
-I realise I can do things by myself.
-I meet people from Corea, Italy, Germany, Mexico… and my mind blows by moments with curious questions about how their lives and cities are back home, where they live, etc.
+It turns out that stepped on Irish land and not only I liked it but I loved it.
+I realised I could do things by myself.
+I met people from Korea, Italy, Germany, Mexico… and I kept on asking them about how their lives and cities were back home.